#Loipenzauber

 Key Facts

-Whether you're a beginner or an expert, you're guaranteed a wonderful view of the three-thousand-meter peaks of the Blüemlisalp massif.
+Whether you are a beginner or an expert - the wonderful view of the three-thousand-meter peaks of the Blüemlisalp massif is guaranteed.

-• Day tickets are available at the ticket office at the valley station, or via QR code directly on your mobile phone.
+• Day tickets are available at the ticket office at the valley station or in the ticket store.

 • The trail is located at the Läger, see winter map.